MellissaHAFIS/Binary_Classification-with-applied-statistics/README.md

 - **PCA-Based Model** showed variable performance depending on the threshold chosen, and was less effective compared to logistic regression.
 - **No-Skill Model** served as a baseline and provided a point of reference to gauge model improvements.

-## Team Acknowledgments

-This project was a team effort, and we thank all members (A, B, and [Your Name]) for their contributions to the analysis, coding, and reporting aspects of this project.

 ## Getting Started